GoogleCloudPlatform/genai-for-marketing/infra/README.md

 *Note*: The Terraform Provider for Google Cloud is not able to generate some of the GenAI resources, `null_resource` is used to create some resources using the Google Cloud SDK.

-You'll need to create a Google Cloud project and link a billing account before you begin. **It is strongly recommended you deploy Generative AI for Marketing in its own fresh project.** Existing resources in a project may be impacted by the deployment, and the deployment itself may fail.
+You'll need to create a Google Cloud project and link a billing account before you begin. **It is strongly recommended you deploy Generative AI for Marketing in its own, new project.** Existing resources in a project may be impacted by the deployment, and the deployment itself may fail.

 These instructions have been tested as run by a Google Cloud user with the [Owner role](https://cloud.google.com/iam/docs/understanding-roles#basic) for the project, installation may not work if the installing user does not have the Owner role.